sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 Since DPU will be driving the HA state machine transition, any HA state change will needs to be reported, otherwise the SDN controller will not be able to know the current HA state of the DPU.

-The DPU driven state machine will be in one of the following operational HA states at any given point
+Since different DPU could drive the state machine differently, to normalize the states, we provides the following states for describing the behaviors.
+However, the transitions are not defined in this design doc, this allows minor differences between implementations.

  | State |    Description                       |
  | ----- | ------------------------------------ |